 Oman is a developing country located on the South-Eastern coast of the Arabian Peninsula.
-Approximately half of the local Omani population is under 15 years of age.17 In 2017, there were a total of 2,101 cancer cases registered in Oman, of which 1,892 (90.05%) constituted Omani citizens, 188 (8.95%) expatriates, and 21 (1%) were of unknown nationality due to missing data.18 Of the 1,892 cancer cases reported among Omanis, a total of 127 (6.7%) were children aged 14 years and under.19 The most common types of cancers in this group were lymphoid leukemia (26.0%), followed by neuroblastoma/ganglioneuroblastoma (11.0%), Hodgkin's lymphoma (8.7%), Non-Hodgkin's lymphoma (11.0%), nephroblastoma/other nonepithelial renal tumors (8.0%), and intracranial and intraspinal embryonal tumors (8%).18 children diagnosed with cancer adjust during their first year of cancer treatment, many caregivers experience various psychological symptoms and distress, including symptoms of depression, anxiety, and post-traumatic stress; thus, researchers have suggested the development of psychopathological interventions targeting caregivers.21 However, the perspectives of Omani primary caregivers to children with cancer have so far received little attention in the literature.
-As such, this study was conducted in order to identify factors contributing to perceived unmet needs among the primary caregivers of Omani children with leukemia.
-We focused primarily on leukemia as this is the most frequently diagnosed type of childhood cancer in Oman.18 To our knowledge, no previous study has yet attempted to gather data on this topic.
+Approximately half of the local Omani population is under 15 years of age.17 In 2017, there were 2101 cancer cases registered in Oman, of which 1892 (90.0%) constituted Omani citizens, 188 (8.9%) expatriates, and 21 (1.0%) were of unknown nationality due to missing data.18 Of the 1892 cancer cases reported among Omanis, 127 (6.7%) were children aged 14 years and under.19 The most common types of cancers in this group were lymphoid leukemia (26.0%), followed by neuroblastoma/ ganglioneuroblastoma (11.0%), Hodgkin's lymphoma (8.7%), non-Hodgkin's lymphoma (11.0%), nephroblastoma/other nonepithelial renal tumors (8.0%), and intracranial and intraspinal embryonal tumors (8.0%).18

+As in other Arab cultures, the needs of the family in Oman are often prioritized over the needs of the individual; as such, treatment decisionmaking in cancer patients is generally based on a strong sense of moral responsibility to other family members.20 Furthermore, although most children diagnosed with cancer adjust during their first year of treatment, many caregivers experience various psychological symptoms and distress, including symptoms of depression, anxiety, and posttraumatic stress; thus, researchers have suggested the development of psychopathological interventions targeting caregivers.21 However, the perspectives of Omani primary caregivers to children with cancer have received little attention in the literature.
+This study was conducted to identify factors contributing to perceived unmet needs among the primary caregivers of Omani children with leukemia.
+We focused primarily on leukemia, the most frequently diagnosed type of childhood cancer in Oman.18 No previous study has yet attempted to gather data on this topic to the best of our knowledge.